Herefoss Municipality

-Herefoss is a former municipality in the old Aust-Agder county in Norway.
-The municipality existed from 1838 until its dissolution in 1967 when it was merged into Birkenes municipality in what is now Agder county.
-Herefoss was a 148 km2 area surrounding the Herefossfjorden (part of the river Tovdalselva).
+Herefoss is a former municipality in the old Aust-Agder county, Norway.
+The 148.2 km2 municipality existed from 1838 until its dissolution in 1967.
+The area is now part of Birkenes Municipality in Agder county.
 The administrative centre was the village of Herefoss where the Herefoss Church is located.
 The other main village was Søre Herefoss, located in the southern part of the municipality.